lolosp/laurespake/content/blog/lab1/index.md

 + Alloparenting and its impacts on child outcomes (evolutionary anthropology, biological anthropology)
 + Inter-and intra-population variation in growth (biological anthropology, bioarchaeology)

-I really enjoy integrating computational methods in my work and am always seeking to learn new data science methods.
+I enjoy integrating computational methods in my work and am always seeking to learn new data science methods.

 I have collected data in Australia, across Europe, the US and in the Gambia.